Lokidev26/lokiDlowkey/README.md

-# Hi there, I'm Rodolfo Baltazar! 👋
+# Hi, I'm Rodolfo Baltazar! 👋

 I'm a BSIT student at **DCCP Laoag** passionate about technology, software development, and continuous learning.
 Welcome to my GitHub profile!